Vyshnavi262007/drupal-event-registration/README.md

- Drupal 10 Event Registration Module
+->Drupal 10 Event Registration Module

 A custom Drupal 10 module that allows administrators to configure events and users to register through a dynamic AJAX-based form with validations, email notifications, admin management, and CSV export.

- Features
+->Features
 Event Configuration (Admin)

 Admins can configure events with: